FabCre/VitePress-Docs/docs/linux/index.md

 -Rf for recursive with force
 :::

-::: details Making a directory or a file mkdir myDirectory touch myFile
+::: details Making a directory or file mkdir myDirectory touch myFile
 :::